 The Nurse Scholars Program is designed to directly admit academically gifted students into the College of Nursing as freshman.
 Qualified students are able to enroll in the nursing major as first-year students.
-The Nurse Scholar application can be completed after a student is admitted to UW Oshkosh and submitted to provided upon request from email@example.com.
+The Nurse Scholar application can be completed after a student is admitted to UW Oshkosh, for consideration submit this application to email@example.com.

 Demonstration of educational excellence evidenced by:

 - Composite ACT score of 28 or higher